Corporate plan 2023 / 2028 (2025 / 26 refresh)

 In 2028 Swansea is a place that has a thriving mixed use city centre and local economy.
 It is a place where people can gain the skills and qualifications they need to succeed in life, where everyone can achieve their potential and where communities are resilient and cohesive.
 Swansea is a place where human rights are respected, and people are safeguarded from harm and exploitation.
 It is a place where nature and biodiversity are maintained and enhanced, and carbon emissions are falling.

-In order to meet these challenges and achieve our vision, we have prioritised six well-being objectives.
+To meet these challenges and achieve our vision, we have prioritised six well-being objectives.
 These are:

 - Safeguarding people from harm - so that our citizens are free from harm and exploitation.